 You can ask the Court to list your application urgently by seeking an interlocutory order that the matter be given an urgent listing.
 Along with all the required application documents, an urgent application must be accompanied by:

-- an Affidavit – Family law and child support stating the facts you rely on in support of the urgent application.
-If you are filing an affidavit with your Initiating application in any event, you can address the urgency of your application in that affidavit; you do not need to file a separate affidavit about urgency), and
+- an Affidavit – Family law and child support stating the facts you rely on in support of the urgent application (if you are filing an Affidavit with your Initiating application in any event, you can address the urgency of your application in that affidavit; you do not need to file a separate affidavit about urgency), and

 - a cover letter as to urgency, outlining the nature of the application, and the basis upon which an urgent listing is required.
 The letter should refer to specific paragraphs of the affidavit on which you rely in support of the urgent application.

-You can ask the Court to consider an urgent application by seeking appropriately worded orders, and providing evidence in a supporting affidavit outlining why the Court should list the matter for an early hearing date, or make an urgent order.
-The Court will consider the application based on the evidence provided, and will notify you of any further requirements or a listing date.
+You can ask the Court to consider an urgent application by seeking appropriately worded orders, and providing evidence in a supporting affidavit about why the Court should list the matter for an early hearing date, or make an urgent order.
+The Court will consider the application based on the evidence provided, and notify you of any further requirements or a listing date.